jecode93/react-exercise/README.md

 ### Usage

-To run the app in the development mode:
+To run the app in the development mode use this command:
 > npm run dev

 Open [http://localhost:5173/](http://localhost:5173/) to view it in your browser.